mgmanalili/dbase/README.md

 This is a compiliation of the following topics:

-#Database Notification via SMTP (notify/listen)
+-Database Notification via SMTP (notify/listen) -Database DML triggers
-#Database DML triggers
-#Setting up Foreign Data Wrappers
+-Setting up Foreign Data Wrappers